Moremar/IT_tutorials/CyberSecurity/Security/PenetrationTesting.md

 ## Shells

+A lot of reverse and bind shell examples for many languages are available on [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md).

 ### Reverse shell

 A reverse shell is a connection initiated by the target machine to the local machine.